 The buyout of real property is an eligible activity under the CDBG-DR program as described in 24 CFR 570.203 (a).
 Payment of the non-federal share or local match for a federal grant is also an eligible activity under the CDBG-DR program as described in 24 CFR 570.201(g).
 All activities supported by this program will meet the National Objectives requirement under the authorizing statute of the CDBG program.
-Activities under the this program are anticipated to primarily meet either the LMI Area Benefit or Urgent Need objective.
-The national objective to be fulfilled through this program will be specific to each business and based on verification of each applicant's household income.
-Properties to be acquired, demolished, cleared and maintained as open space for the beneficial use of persons in LMI qualified areas will be found eligible under LMI benefit criteria.
+Activities under the this program are anticipated to primarily meet either the LMI Area Benefit or Urgent Need objective. .-Properties to be acquired, demolished, cleared and maintained as open space for the beneficial use of persons in LMI qualified areas will be found eligible under LMI benefit criteria.
 The remaining businesses which have met the requirements of HMGP buyout eligibility have been found to be qualified as eligible under the urgent need criteria by HUD.